-Bedgebury is a stunning place to visit at autumn, the fiery leaves and brilliant berries are in sharp contrast to the background of rich evergreen conifers.
+Bedgebury is a stunning place to visit during autumn.
+The great diversity of tree species creates a kaleidoscope of colour including fiery leaves and brilliant berries.
 Particularly striking are the golden larch which turn a deep golden colour, the dawn redwood and swamp cypress with shades of red, chestnut, ochre and copper.

 Top tip: Turn left after crossing the bridge at Marshall's Lake and hidden away on the left you’ll find a bench.
 Take a moment to sit and enjoy the stunning views across the lake.